To Be or Not to Be (1983 film): Plot

 Frederick Bronski runs a large ensemble show out of Warsaw.
 Despite the relative success the show receives, the majority of the cast are annoyed by the fact that Frederick nitpicks who does what, in particular his wife Anna, whom he regularly tries to undermine despite her getting the lion's share of audience praise.
-This leads her to begin a flirtation with bomber pilot Andre Sobinski, who she invites to come to her dressing room when Frederick begins the "To be, or not to be" speech from Hamlet.
+This leads her to begin a flirtation with bomber pilot Andre Sobinski, whom she invites to come to her dressing room when Frederick begins the "To be, or not to be" speech from Hamlet.
 Their fling is cut short by the Nazi invasion of Poland, forcing Sobinski to return to his squadron.

 As the Bronski Theater struggles to remain open in spite of Gestapo censorship, Sobinski and the rest of the Royal Air Force's Polish squadron commiserate with Polish radio broadcaster Dr. Siletski, who tells them he is returning to Poland and talks them into giving him messages to family members and members of the Polish Underground.
 However, when Siletski fails to recognize Anna Bronski's name, despite having claimed to have lived in Warsaw, Sobinski becomes suspicious.
 He consults with British intelligence, who realize that Siletski is a Nazi sympathizer who intends to deliver the names to the Gestapo.
 Sobinski air drops into Warsaw and meets up with Anna and Frederick, who have been forced to move in with Anna's dresser Sasha after their home was turned into Gestapo Headquarters.

 After arriving in Warsaw, Siletski has Anna brought to his room at the former Europa Hotel (which was turned into German Military Headquarters) to ask her about Sobinski's personal message.
 Convinced that it has no military significance, he invites Anna to return for dinner.
 Returning home, Anna explains the situation to Frederick and Sobinski, and realizing that Siletski and Gestapo leader Colonel Erhardt have never met, they decide that Frederick will pose as Erhardt.
 Actors dressed as Gestapo members interrupt Anna's date with Siletski and take him to "headquarters," the Bronski Theater.
 Frederick successfully retrieves the list from Siletski but unwittingly blows his cover when he reacts to news of Anna's liaisons with Sobinski.
 Siletski tries to escape through the theater, but Sobinski shoots him down.
 This forces Frederick to pose as Siletski to retrieve a copy of the list and get Anna out of the hotel.
 Gestapo Captain Schultz is also there to bring Siletski to Colonel Erhardt's office.
 Frederick is able to fool Erhardt by naming recently executed prisoners as the leaders of the Polish Underground.